vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - Chat histories are not saved
 - Built to be transparent.
 Single-file flask app - code is easy to audit because html, css, js and python are all in one file.
 - Double-click a file to install and run.
 No need to use the command line.
-- Small zipped file.
-Easy for non-programmers to share the app via email.
-They don't need to go to GitHub to download.

 <br>